lucywyman/slides/source/source/how-can-i-contribute.rst

 .. rst-class:: build

 * Code is publicly available
-* Can be contributed to
+* Can be contributed to by the public
 * Actively maintained and open to contribution
 * Free software?
 * `What Free Software Means to Me`_ by Matthew Garrett